AthinaKyriakou/mrbox/README.md

 5. Open a pull request

 ## License
-Distributed under the MIT License.
+Distributed under the Apache, Version 2.0 License.
 See `LICENSE` for more information.

 ## Acknowledgements
-This project would not have been initiated and developed without the support of Mr. Iraklis-Angelos Klampanos and the Software & Knowledge Engineering Lab (SKEL) at NCSR “Demokritos”.
+This project was developed with the support of Mr. Iraklis-Angelos Klampanos at the National Centre for Scientific Research “Demokritos” during the intership program of the National Technical University of Athens.